Phone: +1 (855) 994-2233 | Location NH/NV: 9:00 am to 5:00 pm M-F

 A Cone rating means that you can fire that clay at any temperature up to that cone.
-The closer you get to the maximum rated cone, the stronger and denser your clay will be.
-You cannot fire a clay higher than its maximum rated Cone, or it will melt and become deformed .
+You cannot fire a clay higher than its maximum rated Cone, or it will melt and become deformed.
+The closer you get to the maximum rated cone, the denser and stronger your clay will be.

-Mid-fire stoneware and porcelain, which are the Cone 5-6 clays listed here, can also be used at low fire or up to Cone 6.
-(Just not above Cone 6.)
+Mid-fire stoneware and porcelain, which are the Cone 5-6 clays listed here, can also be used at low-fire or up to Cone 6, but not above Cone 6.
 Everything mentioned about absorption above applies here too.
 For dinnerware it is best to use a Cone 5-6 clay if you fire to Cone 5-6.

 Remember, you have to fire your glaze to the Cone that is specified for that glaze, regardless what clay you use.
 Just make sure you use a clay rated at least as high as the glaze.